 Worldwide advertising revenues increased \$444 million, or 10%, to \$4.997 billion in the year ended September 30, 2011.
-Domestic advertising revenues increased 10%, reflecting the strength of last year's upfront and this year's scatter markets.
+Domestic advertising revenues increased 10%, reflecting the strength of the 2010 upfront and the 2011 scatter markets.
 International advertising revenues increased 9%, with a 3-percentage point favorable impact from foreign exchange on international growth.